Noah-Huppert/country-picker-example/README.md

 - [Overview](#overview)

 # Overview
 Example of a full stack application which allows the user to search for a countries and save them to a list.

+See the [`./frontend`](./frontend) and [`./server`](./server) directories for more information.